-In 2017, 75,476 herds, with 2.34 million calvings (dairy and beef) (Figure 1) were participating in one or more aspects of the ICBF database.
+In 2018, 73,693 herds, with 2.35 million calvings (dairy and beef) (Figure 1) were participating in one or more aspects of the ICBF database.

-The 2017 Beef Data and Genomics Programme, which followed on from the 2016 Programme, has continued to enhance the amount of data on beef cattle (as well as providing genotypes) in Ireland and has enabled substantial further progress in the development of our genetic evaluations for traits relevant to beef cattle in Ireland.
+The 2018 Beef Data and Genomics Programme, which followed on from the 2017 Programme, has continued to enhance the amount of data on beef cattle (as well as providing genotypes) in Ireland and has enabled substantial further progress in the development of our genetic evaluations for traits relevant to beef cattle in Ireland.

 The ICBF cattle breeding database continues to improve the scope of both beef and dairy genetic evaluations.
-As in previous years, 2017 saw the AI companies purchasing Irish bred Holstein Friesian bulls for subsequent progeny testing through the G€N€ IR€LAND® dairy program.
+As in previous years, 2018 saw the AI companies purchasing Irish bred Holstein Friesian bulls for subsequent progeny testing through the G€N€ IR€LAND® dairy program.
 They also continued to facilitate the wide use of GS bulls at a young age.
 The Irish dairy industry is benefiting from rapid genetic gain giving rise to cows that are more productive, more fertile and more robust.
-In 2017 beef genetic evaluations for calving, docility, direct weaning weight, carcass, maternal milk and female fertility all benefited significantly from the extra data collected through the Department of Agriculture schemes, as well as data received from a variety of other sources.
+In 2018 beef genetic evaluations for calving, docility, direct weaning weight, carcass, maternal milk and female fertility all benefited significantly from the extra data collected through the Department of Agriculture schemes, as well as data received from a variety of other sources.
 As beef and dairy breeding decisions are increasingly based on genetic evaluations, the opportunity for increased profitability of beef and dairy farming is being advanced.

-Although we had a difficult year in terms of Tag Income, thanks to continued strong support from DAFM, and robust service income from our service providing partners, ICBF ended the year with a small financial surplus.
+Thanks to continued strong support from DAFM, the restoration of the full tag contribution from farmers, and robust service income from our service providing partners, ICBF ended the year with a financial surplus.